eelcovv/etc-nixos-configuration/README.md

 sudo chgrp root /etc/nixos /etc/nixos/configuration.nix
 ``

 7. *Important*: restore the link to your harddrive in the new configuration.nix based on your stored version.
-Edit /etc/configuration and replace line 17 with:
+Edit line 17 in */etc/configuration.nix* :

 ``
   boot.initrd.luks.devices."luks-0bb5b2e7...
 ``

-with the version stored in */etc/nixos-original/configuration.nix*
+with the line stored in */etc/nixos-original/configuration.nix*

 8. Rebuild your system and log back in